deadlineZeus/vendor-inventory-performance-analysis-sqlite-python-powerbi/README.md

 <details>
 <summary><strong>1.
 Which brands need promotional or pricing adjustments?</strong></summary>
 <br>
-Brands with low sales but high profit margins show strong profitability but lack market penetration.
-Targeted promotions, better visibility, or strategic price adjustments could help increase sales volumes while maintaining margins.
+Brands with low sales but high profit margins—despite profitability—struggle with market penetration.
+Targeted promotional campaigns, improved visibility, or pricing adjustments could unlock higher sales while retaining margins.
 </details>

 <details>
 <summary><strong>2.
 Which vendors and brands demonstrate the highest sales performance?</strong></summary>
 <br>
-A small set of vendors and brands consistently lead sales, combining high demand with strong distribution reach.
-Their performance reflects broad market appeal and sustained sales momentum.
+The highest performers generate $67.99M and $39.33M in sales respectively.
+Leading brands in this group each produce over $7M annually, combining broad consumer appeal with strong sales consistency.
 </details>

 <details>
 <summary><strong>3.
 Which vendors contribute the most to total purchase dollars?</strong></summary>
 <br>
-Procurement spending is heavily concentrated among a few vendors.
-This indicates strong supplier relationships but also creates dependency risks if their performance, supply terms, or availability change.
+Procurement spending is concentrated, with the top three vendors accounting for $50.10M, $25.50M, and $23.85M respectively.
+This indicates strong supplier relationships but also potential over-reliance on a small vendor base.
 </details>

 <details>
 <summary><strong>4.
 How much of total procurement is dependent on the top vendors?</strong></summary>
 <br>
-The top vendors account for nearly two-thirds of total procurement.
-While this can improve operational efficiency, it also increases reliance on a small group, making the supply chain more vulnerable to disruptions.
+The top 10 vendors account for 65.7% of procurement dollars.
+While efficient, this creates vulnerability—disruption from a single key supplier could impact cost stability and product availability.
 </details>

 <details>
 <summary><strong>5.
 Does purchasing in bulk reduce the unit cost, and what is the optimal purchase volume for cost savings?</strong></summary>
 <br>
 Yes.
-Bulk purchases significantly reduce per-unit cost—by over 70% in some cases—maximizing margins when inventory turnover is managed effectively.
-Optimal savings occur at high purchase volumes without creating overstock.
+Large orders achieve unit costs as low as $10.78—a 72% reduction compared to small orders.
+Optimal savings occur when purchase volumes align with demand to prevent overstocking and storage cost escalation.
 </details>

 <details>
 <summary><strong>6.
 Which vendor has low inventory turnover, indicating excess stock and slow-moving products?</strong></summary>
 <br>
-Some vendors show significantly low turnover rates, suggesting excess stock and slow-moving products.
-This ties up capital, increases storage costs, and risks obsolescence, highlighting the need for better demand-aligned ordering.
+Some vendors show significantly low turnover rates, signaling excess stock and slow-moving products.
+This results in tied-up capital, higher holding costs, and risks of obsolescence without targeted inventory optimization.
 </details>

 <details>
 <summary><strong>7.
 How much capital is locked in unsold inventory per vendor, and which vendor contributes the most?</strong></summary>
 <br>
-Around 2.71 million dollars is tied up in unsold inventory, with some vendors holding a disproportionate share.
-This reduces liquidity and limits investment in marketing, new products, or bulk purchasing opportunities.
+Over $1.2M is tied up in unsold inventory across vendors, with one vendor holding the largest portion.
+This reduces liquidity and limits reinvestment into marketing, product expansion, or cost-saving procurement strategies.
 </details>

 <details>
 <summary><strong>8.
 Which vendors achieve the highest gross profit dollars?</strong></summary>
 <br>
-A few vendors achieve the highest gross profit through a strong combination of high sales and efficient cost management.
-This indicates effective supply chain practices and robust product demand.
+The leading vendor in this metric combines strong sales with cost efficiency to achieve the highest gross profit dollars.
+This reflects effective supply chain management and high market demand.
 </details>

 <details>
 <summary><strong>9.
 Is there a significant difference in profit margins between top-performing and low-performing vendors?</strong></summary>
 <br>
 Yes.
-Low-performing vendors have noticeably higher margins but lower sales volumes, often due to niche or premium pricing strategies.
-Top performers achieve lower margins but drive higher overall revenue through competitive pricing and greater sales volume.
+Low-performing vendors average ~41% margins compared to ~31% for top performers.
+High-margin, low-volume strategies contrast with high-volume, competitive pricing approaches, each with distinct revenue and market positioning outcomes.
 </details>

 </details>

 ---